Master-Assisted Channel Estimation for Cell-Free Massive MIMO Networks: System Model

 where we have extracted the elements of $\widehat{\bmr{h}}_{k}^{\text{(c)}}$ that correspond to indices from $(l-1)N+1$ to $lN$.
 The NMSE of the channel estimate between UE $k$ and AP $l$ is then given by

-Centralized channel estimation requires the exchange of $\tau_pLN$ complex scalars through fronthaul links, due to the communication between the APs and the CPU.
+For one UE, centralized channel estimation requires the exchange of $\tau_pLN$ complex scalars through fronthaul links, due to the communication between the APs and the CPU.
 The computational complexity is $\mathcal{O}(L^3N^3)$, due to the matrix inversion in \eqref{eq:cntr-channel-est}.